-If you’re a design agency, you can use this banner for any email campaigns targeting both future and existing clients.
+If you’re a design or email agency, you can use this banner for any email campaigns targeting both future and existing clients.
 The nice contrast between the background and the font color makes the email header easy to skim.

 Here’s another example of a general business email header that can go on almost any of your newsletters.
 This one includes a link to the organization’s website as well.

 Sending a new report or survey results to your email subscribers?
 Customize this email banner template.
 Replace the icons if necessary and add your brand colors for a consistent branding experience.

 Customize this email banner for your weekly email newsletter campaign.
 You can change the background to any images you’d like as well.

 This free email banner is the best of both worlds: it adds a seasonal element to a general business email header:

 Or if you just need general email banners for holiday celebrations, you can customize the two templates below:

 Email headers for sales promotion